How Much Does the Camino de Santiago Cost?Leslie

 I flew to Paris the first time, and travelled by overnight train on SNCF to Bayonne; the connection from here to St Jean is easy and very short; alternatively stay on the same train to Pamplona.
 The second time I drove from Vienna and left my car at Roncesvalles for four weeks, the car park is free but has no security.

 The amount you spend on air travel will depend on how far away from Spain you live and how you get there.
-However air travel is a major expense – currently Skyscanner.com is is my favourite booking engine for comparing flight costs.
+However air travel is a major expense – currently Skyscanner.com is my favorite booking engine for comparing flight costs.

 Getting home.
 I think most would book their return flights in advance, more so if you are flying outside of Europe.
 I didn’t.
 I wanted some flexibility; I had all summer and did not know if I would finish the Camino before I went to France and Spain for more travel.